 Certain jurisdictions allow greater foreign ownership of "on-shore" assets and the UAE, for example, has a large number of freezones where 100% foreign ownership is permitted for freezone (i.e. offshore) activities.
+Our Linklaters offices are located in two financial free zones - the Dubai International Financial Centre ("DIFC") and the Abu Dhabi Global Market ("ADGM").
+The ADGM in particular has introduced some commercially attractive corporate structures for foreign investment including a special purpose vehicle which permits businesses to set up a company in the ADGM as a pure holding vehicle for assets without the need to establish a presence in the ADGM by leasing premises or hiring employees.

 Furthermore, in a number of GCC jurisdictions it is very common for a local shareholder to hold shares pursuant to a contractual nominee arrangement on behalf of an international investor.